FourthState/plasma-mvp-sidechain/contracts/README.md

 A transaction is encoded in the following form:

 ```
-[
+RLP_ENCODE([
-  [Blknum1, TxIndex1, Oindex1, DepositNonce1, Owner1, Input1ConfirmSig,
+  [Blknum1, TxIndex1, Oindex1, DepositNonce1, Input1ConfirmSig,

-   Blknum2, TxIndex2, Oindex2, DepositNonce2, Owner2, Input2ConfirmSig,
+   Blknum2, TxIndex2, Oindex2, DepositNonce2, Input2ConfirmSig,

    NewOwner, Denom1, NewOwner, Denom2, Fee],

   [Signature1, Signature2]
-]
+])
 ```
-The signatures are over the hash of the transaction list signed by the owner of each respective utxo input.
+The signatures are over the hash of the transaction list (first list) signed by the owner of each respective utxo input.

 ### Documentation